Optimality of a refraction strategy in the optimal dividends problem with absolutely continuous controls subject to Parisian ruin: Acknowledgements

 \section{Acknowledgements}

+We thank two anonymous referees for their valuable comments and suggestions which have significantly improved the paper.
+We also thank Dante Mata L\'opez for fruitful discussions on the verification procedure.

-This work was supported by a Discovery Grant from the Natural Sciences and Engineering Research Council of Canada (NSERC) and a PhD Scholarship from the Fonds de Recherche du Québec - Nature et Technologies (FRQNT).
+Funding in support of this work was provided by a Discovery Grant (RGPIN-2019-06538) from the Natural Sciences and Engineering Research Council of Canada (NSERC) and a PhD Scholarship from the Fonds de Recherche du Québec - Nature et Technologies (FRQNT).